mtlynch/mtlynch.io/content/notes/zig-strings-call-c-code/index.md

     // Create a Zig slice of the C buffer that's length-aware. const zCopy: [:0]u8 = std.mem.span(cCopy);

-    // Allocate a new null-terminated slice with a Zig-native memory allocator. const copy: [:0]u8 = try allocator.allocSentinel(u8, zCopy.len, 0);
+    // Allocate a new null-terminated Zig-managed slice and copy in the contents

-    // Copy the contents of the C string from the C-managed memory into the Zig-
-    // managed buffer.
+    // of zCopy.
-    @memcpy(copy, zCopy);
+    return allocator.dupeZ(u8, zCopy);

-    // Return the Zig-native slice to the caller. return copy;
 }
 ```